 Like air, food, and water, the sun is something most people take for granted.
-However, a lack of exposure to sunlight can not only make you cold, but can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing you with - namely, vitamin D.
+However, a lack of exposure to sunlight can not only make you cold - it can also cause you psychological distress due to your body's need for an essential vitamin that the sun is usually responsible for providing.
+That vitamin is vitamin D.

-Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an important part in a person's mental health, and has been linked to thinks like seasonal affective disorder, or SAD.
-This article will discuss why vitamin D is so important to our mental wellbeing, and how you can ensure that you both get enough vitamin D and lower your anxiety.
+Vitamin D deficiency, usually caused by a lack of exposure to sunlight, is thought to play an essential part in a person's mental health and has been linked to things like seasonal affective disorder, or SAD.
+This article will discuss why vitamin D is so vital to our psychological well-being, and how you can ensure that you both get enough vitamin D and lower your anxiety.

 How Severe is Your Anxiety?